-In addition to his work for corporations, Jay has counseled and represented the United States Senate offices in employment law matters, and researched the impact of particular provisions of the U.S. Constitution on workplace policy.
-Before joining the Senate, Jay worked in New York City for Proskauer Rose LLP, one of the largest U.S. law firms, with a national reputation for its Labor and Employment practice.
+Jay has counseled and represented the United States Senate offices in employment law matters and researched the impact of provisions of the U.S. Constitution on workplace policy.
+Before working for the Senate, Jay worked in New York City for Proskauer Rose LLP, one of the largest U.S. law firms, with a national reputation for its Labor and Employment practice.
 While at Proskauer, Jay investigated charges of discrimination on behalf of private and public sector clients.
 He counseled human resource managers and senior executives on a broad range of labor and employment issues.
 Prior to his work as a lawyer, Jay was an award-winning producer at WQXR radio in New York City.